underscoreDev/aws-greg-hotels/README.md

 Deploy Static Website on AWS

 In this project, I deployed a static website to AWS using S3, CloudFront, and IAM.
+The website has been configured with IAM and S3-buckets policies, and Securely delivered its content with low latency and high transfer speeds using CloudFront.

 The website can be accessed via the following links: